HAEdwin/homeassistant_entity_broadcaster/README.md

 # Entity Broadcaster Integration

 A Home Assistant custom integration that broadcasts entity state changes over UDP to the local network, allowing external applications to receive real-time updates.
+This is especially useful if you are programming for hardware that is not physically connected to the development PC but is connected to the production PC.
+Use it together with my other entity receiver at https://github.com/haedwin/homeassistant_entity_receiver

 ## Features